Building Blocks of Horse Accident Prevention

 • De-clutter your barn aisles.
 Wheelbarrows, muck buckets, rakes, brooms, saddles, all need to find their home after every use.
 So

 many accidents can be avoided simply by committing to better housekeeping!

 • Stall doors should be shut at all times whether or not the stall is occupied.
 Be sure to buy quality stall components.
 We've seen

 some nasty accidents on stalls that were not finished properly---they look pretty, but when it comes to stalls the old adage,

-work.
 Our surface prep is unmatched in the industry.
-Metal is sand-blasted to remove impurities, inspected, and then sanded by
+Metal is sand-blasted to remove impurities, inspected, and then sanded by hand to

-hand to ensure a smooth finish.
+ensure a smooth finish.
 There are absolutely no sharp edges to snag a delicate muzzle!
-We use a hot-dipped galvanized
+We use a hot-dipped galvanized metal with a

-of non-agricultural lighting in barns brings a risk of fire.
-Use only UL approved fixtures that reproduce daylight quality light, cool
+non-agricultural lighting in barns brings a risk of fire.
+Use only UL approved fixtures that reproduce daylight quality light, cool burning

 Practice good habits: